clockfly/akka_ShortActorRefProvider/README.md

 How to use it?
 ==================================

+1. sbt package to build the jar

-1. First, you need to configure the
+2. then, you need to configure in application.conf

   ```
   akka.actor.provider = "akka.remote.AliasRemoteActorRefProvider"
   ```
 2. After that, the target actor(the target you want to send message to) need to call

   ```
   val aliasActorRef = context.provider.asInstanceOf[AliasActorRefProvider].getAliasActorRef
   ```
   to get a alias ActorRef.

 3. Then the target actor actor(the target you want to send message to) need to pass the aliasActorRef to source actor(which send message), like this

    ```
    source ! aliasActorRef
    ```

 4. In source ator, it need to record the aliasActorRef of target actor.
 When it need to send message to target actor, it need to use this aliasActorRef.

   ```
   aliasActorRef.tell("message", ActorRef.noSender)
   ```